saf-dmitry/taskpaper-mode/README.md

  - `S`: Query agenda buffer using custom query selection dialog (`taskpaper-query-fast-select`).

- - `t`: Show a filtered view of the items that contain the tag under cursor (`taskpaper-search-tag-at-point`).
+ - `t`: Show a filtered view of the items that contain the tag under cursor (`taskpaper-query-tag-at-point`).

  - `/`: Prompt for a regexp and show a filtered view with all matches highlighted (`taskpaper-occur`).